rawblue-sudo/wasteless/src/pages/index.md

           - label: Learn More
             url: /features
         content: >-
-          The side-stream you're currently paying to dispose might be full of surprises!
+          The side-stream you're currently paying to dispose of might be full of surprises!
         image: /images/nature.svg
         title: Turning Waste into Opportunities